-You enter an Exec commands by typing the name of the command at the prompt.
+All Exec commands are input as lines which begin with the name of the command.
 The name of an Exec command is not a symbol and therefore is not sensitive to the setting of the current package (the value of PACKAGE).

 EventSpec is used to denote an event specification which in most cases will be either a specific event address (e.g., 42) or a relative one (e.g., -3).
-Unless specified otherwise, omitting EventSpec is the same as specifying EventSpec = -1.
+Unless specified otherwise, omitting EventSpec is the same as specifying EventSpec=-1.
 For example, REDO and REDO -1 are the same.